janbogar/janbogar.github.io/_posts/2023-4-3-data-science-checklist.md

 ## Basic tools

  - <span style="color:red">Visual Studio Code</span> - I recommend this code editor (more specifically IDE - Integrated Development Environment - used to edit code, run it, and other useful things).
-IDEs are usually packed with features, don't worry about them, just learn the basics for now.
-There are also many other good choices (e.g. Spyder), so just pick one and stick with it.
+IDEs are usually packed with features, but you don't need to learn how to use all of them, just learn the basics for now.
+There are also many good choices other than VS Code, e.g. Spyder.
+Try a few, pick one and stick with it.

 - <span style="color:red">Jupyter Notebook</span> - This is a code format and IDE useful for interactive data exploration and visualization.
 It's compatible with both VS Code and Google Collab.

  - <span style="color:red">Basic work with Linux terminal (or Windows command line)</span> - Learn how to change directory, list its contents, run a command, display help for the command.

  - <span style="color:green">Git</span>
- - <span style="color:green">GitHub</span> (or GitLab, Glacier, Gitea or similar)
+ - <span style="color:green">GitHub</span> - or GitLab, Gitea or similar Git hosting service.

 ## Programming